heavybit/devmarketingguide/README.md

 ##Running Locally

 This site is built with [Jekyll](http://jekyllrb.com/).
-Install Jekyll, clone the `gh-pages` branch and build the site using `bundle exec jekyll serve --baseurl` This will allow you to view your changes locally at localhost:4000 before submitting a pull-request.
+Install Jekyll, clone the `master` branch and build the site using `bundle exec jekyll serve --baseurl` This will allow you to view your changes locally at localhost:4000 before submitting a pull-request.

 ##About and License

-The Developer Marketing Guide is built on Jekyll and GitHub Pages, based on the [Grayscale bootstrap theme](http://ironsummitmedia.github.io/startbootstrap-grayscale/)
+The Developer Marketing Guide is built on Jekyll and hosted by [Netlify](https://www.netlify.com/).
+The site is based on the [Grayscale bootstrap theme](http://ironsummitmedia.github.io/startbootstrap-grayscale/)

 Read the site [license here.](https://github.com/heavybit/devmarketingguide/blob/gh-pages/LICENCE)